getgauge/documentation/user/plugins/README.md

 ## Reporting plugins

-These are plugins that work during the execution of the specifications.
+These are plugins that work during the execution of the specifications to give summary/details of the run.
 Example: [HTML Report](html_report_plugin.md), [XML Report](xml_report_plugin.md)

 ## IDE plugins